MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-overview.md

 This article provides you a quick service overview of Aquila (preview) in System Center.

-With the integration of Aquila (preview), System Center Operations Manager functionality is now available on Azure that enables you to monitor all your workloads running in on-premises, in Azure, or in any other cloud service.
+With the integration of Aquila (preview), System Center Operations Manager functionality is now available on Azure.
+Operations Manager managed instance enables you to monitor all your workloads running on-premises, in Azure, or in any other cloud service.

 You can now: